RainOrigami/ETS2-Button-Box/README.md

 # Hardware

-The project is based on an ATmega328P-AU with the Arduino Bootloader burned and an Arduino Sketch uploaded to it which communicates with a host application through the CH340G UART USB Serial Interface.
+The project is based on an Arduino Nano ATmega168.

-An ISP header is provided for burning custom firmware to the ATmega328P-AU chip or to interface addons.

-Custom Arduino sketches can easly be uploaded through the CH340G USB Serial Interface.
+Custom Arduino sketches can easly be uploaded through the USB Serial Interface.

 # Software